Chew/ChewHelp/docs/bots/discord/chewbotcca/commands/rory.md

 ---
 title: /rory
-description: Breakdown and description for %^rory
+description: Breakdown and description for the rory command for the Chewbotcca Discord bot
 ---

 # `/rory` Command